-Qk002 Recombinant zebrafish FGF2 protein (bFGF) is a 17 kDa biologically active domain of zebrafish fibroblast growth factor 2 protein, which has been optimized for expression in E. coli and purified to homogeneity.
+Recombinant zebrafish FGF2 protein (bFGF) is a 17 kDa biologically active domain of zebrafish fibroblast growth factor 2 protein, expressed in E. coli and purified to homogeneity.
 Our recombinant FGF2 protein is trusted by the Cambridge Stem Cell Institute, UK to support the maintenance and differentiation of their stem cell cultures.

 Qk002 Recombinant zebrafish FGF2 protein

 For final purity and activity tests on our proteins, we choose a vial at random and reconstitute as recommended.
-Biochemical identity and purity is determined using SDS-PAGE, mass spectrometry and analytical reverse phase chromatography.
+Biochemical identity and purity is determined using SDS-PAGE, mass spectrometry and analytical reversed-phase chromatography.
 Bioactivity is quantified using an appropriate cell-based assay.
-As stem cells are sensitive to endotoxin levels, we use a high resolution test to ensure endotoxin levels are at industry leading low levels (<0.01 EU per µg protein).
-We also check that the correct amount of protein is recovered from the vial – it might sound basic but if you order 100 µg, we believe you should receive 100 µg so when you use the proteins you can rely on your calculated dilution.
+As stem cells are sensitive to endotoxin levels, we use a high resolution test to ensure endotoxin levels are at industry-leading low levels (<0.01 EU per µg protein).
+We also check that the correct amount of protein is recovered from the vial - it might sound basic but if you order 100 µg, we believe you should receive 100 µg, so when you use the proteins you can rely on your calculated dilution.

 Purified recombinant protein (7 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptothanol, R) and non-reduced conditions (NR) and stained with Coomassie Brilliant Blue R250.